zarifpour/jira-dependency-graph/README.md

 #### Conventional Commit

-This template enforces the [Conventional Commits](https://www.conventionalcommits.org/) standard for git commit messages.
+The [pre-commit](https://pre-commit.com/) enforces the [Conventional Commits](https://www.conventionalcommits.org/) standard for git commit messages.
 This is a lightweight convention that creates an explicit commit history, which makes it easier to write automated tools on top of.

-To use the CLI run the command:
+To use the commit CLI run the command:

 ```sh
 gitcommit